-Southern California Social Security Appeal Lawyers
+Downey California Social Security Claims Lawyers

 While it's true that most first-time applications for Social Security Disability benefits are denied, working with a qualified disability benefits attorney can save your time and effort in qualifying for and receiving disability benefits.
 Should you need to appeal a denial of benefits, our office has the resources, knowledge, and experience needed to leverage your case at all levels of appeal.

-At the law offices of Judith S. Leland, we can help you at any step in the process of applying for Social Security Disability or Supplemental Security Income.
-From our office locations in Downey, Santa Ana and Ontario, we serve clients in the San Gabriel Valley, the San Fernando Valley and the Inland Empire.
-For more information regarding our practice and how we can help you, contact Social Security Disability benefits attorneys page at the Law Offices of Judith S. Leland today.
+At Leland Law, we can help you at any step in the process of applying for Social Security Disability or Supplemental Security Income.
+Based in Whittier, we serve clients in the San Gabriel Valley, the San Fernando Valley and the Inland Empire.
+For more information regarding our practice and how we can help you, contact Social Security Disability benefits attorneys atLeland Law today.

 The following process applies to SSDI and SSI claims in Southern California: